mbrettsc/libft/README.md

-# libft project for 42 Kocaeli
+# My libft project for 42 Kocaeli